yosbelms/remote-func/readme.md

 # Remote-Func
 ### The same language for your API

-Remote-func allows to invoke functions that will run in NodeJS HTTP server.
+Remote-func allows to use the same laguage of front-end, and back-end, to query you APIs.

 ## Overview